espenmn/medialog.foldersubskins/README.txt

 Changelog
 =========

 This product adds a field to folders so you can define **extra.css** you want to load for content in **that folder**.
-Requires medialog.subskins 4.1b3 or higher and Products.PloneSubSkins 4.5.
+Requires medialog.subskins 4.1b3 or higher and Products.PloneSubSkins >= 4.5.
 You have to enable the subskinsloader viewlet by going to /@@manage-viewlets.
 Send a mail to espen at medialog dot no for help.

-0.5
+0.4.1
 ----------------------
-Added ISiteRoot to schemaextender.
+A few typos

 0.4
 ----------------------